 a.
-DLAR 4155.24, Product Quality Deficiency Report Program, provides procedures for submission and support of all cross-component reports on government owned items.
+DLM 4000.25, Vol 2, Chapter 24, PRODUCT QUAL-ITY DEFICIENCY REPORT PROGRAM, provides procedures for submission and support of all crosscomponent reports on government owned items.
 The processes for submitting PQDRs across component lines to another service or DOD agency/activity are the same as for any other DR for the Originator or Originating Point.
 However, the USAF Action Point will act as the service Screening Point and forward deficiencies to the appropriate component Action Point for investigation and resolution.
-Use the procedures outlined in DLAR 4155.24 for PQDRs that cross component lines.